Helen Sarakinos - Executive Director

 Helen Sarakinos is a seasoned advocate and organizer for issues that impact our community's kids, citizens, food, and water.
 As a program and Policy Director of River Alliance of Wisconsin for 15 years, she worked with residents, businesses, farmers, municipalities and legislators across the state to protect access to clean water and to ensure citizens have a say in decisions about how to use it.
 Helen received her master's and bachelor's degrees from McGill University in Montreal.
 She lives on the near east-side of Madison with her husband Jake, son Milo, and daughter Kyra, where they try to get everywhere by bike as much as possible, rarely miss the weekly farmers' market and jealously guard their front yard peaches from covetous neighbors every fall.

-Anna Strand - Development Director
+Amy Bruner Zimmerman - Business Development Director

 Hannah Wente - Communications Director